 Imagine that you’re waiting to cross the street when a car comes hurtling toward you and jumps the curb.
 Your body’s automatic “fight-or-flight response” kicks in.
 Your heart races, your muscles tense, and you leap out of the way just in the nick of time.
 That physical response saves your life.
 Shortly afterward, your breathing and heart rate return to normal, and you can relax.

 But what happens when the effects of stress don’t go away?
-“For many individuals, an intense feeling of stress can be prolonged,” says Elizabeth Repasky, PhD, Interim Chair of Immunology and Co-Leader of the Cell Stress and Biophysical Therapies Program at Roswell Park.
-“And our research suggests that a constant state of stress suppresses the immune system.”
+“For many individuals, an intense feeling of stress can be prolonged,” says Elizabeth Repasky, PhD, Interim Chair of Immunology and Co-Leader of the Cell Stress and Biophysical Therapies Program at Roswell Park Comprehensive Cancer Center.
+“Our research suggests that a constant state of stress suppresses the immune system.”

 When your immune system is suppressed, your body becomes more vulnerable to viruses, bacteria and other foreign invaders, and your health suffers.
 But Dr. Repasky and her Roswell Park colleagues have discovered that suppressing the immune system temporarily could also have a positive effect in cancer patients who undergo a blood or marrow transplant involving a donor.
 They hope that harnessing the power of stress in those patients will lower their risk of developing a harmful condition called graft-versus-host disease (GVHD) while preserving the beneficial graft-versus-tumor effect (GVT).
 If all goes well, they could launch a clinical trial within a year to pave the way for doing just that.

 What are GVHD and GVT?